MatheeshaAI/Personal-Assistant-/README.md

     <a href="https://youtu.be/BGujYa5hbXo"><strong>Watch the trailer »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/DearVa/Everywhere">View Demo</a>
+    <a href="https://github.com/DearVa/AlfredGPT">View Demo</a>
     &middot;
-    <a href="https://github.com/DearVa/Everywhere/issues/new?labels=bug&template=bug-report.md">Report Bug</a>
+    <a href="https://github.com/DearVa/AlfredGPT/issues/new?labels=bug&template=bug-report.md">Report Bug</a>
     &middot;
-    <a href="https://github.com/DearVa/Everywhere/issues/new?labels=enhancement&template=feature-request.md">Request Feature</a>
+    <a href="https://github.com/DearVa/AlfredGPT/issues/new?labels=enhancement&template=feature-request.md">Request Feature</a>

 </div>

-## About Everywhere
+## About AlfredGPT

-**Everywhere** is an interactive AI assistant with context-aware capabilities, featuring a sleek, modern UI and powerful integrated functionality.
-Unlike traditional AI tools, Everywhere instantly perceives and understands anything on your screen.
+**AlfredGPT** is an interactive AI assistant with context-aware capabilities, featuring a sleek, modern UI and powerful integrated functionality.
+Unlike traditional AI tools, AlfredGPT instantly perceives and understands anything on your screen.
 No need for screenshots, copying, or switching apps—just press a shortcut key to get the help you need right where you are, delivering seamless AI assistant support.

 ### 🌟 Experience Examples